Jay Ellis

 Wendell Ramone "Jay" Ellis Jr. (born December 27, 1981) is an American actor.
 In 2013, Ellis received his first major role on BET's series The Game.
-His role as Martin "Lawrence" Walker in the HBO series Insecure (2016-2021), earned him an NAACP Image Award for Outstanding Actor in a Comedy Series.
-He later starred in the horror film Escape Room (2019), and appeared in Top Gun: Maverick (2022).
+His role as Martin "Lawrence" Walker in the HBO series Insecure (2016–2021), earned him an NAACP Image Award for Outstanding Actor in a Comedy Series.
+He later starred in the horror film Escape Room (2019) and appeared in Top Gun: Maverick (2022).

 Early life and education

-Wendell Ramone Ellis Jr. was born on December 27, 1981, in Sumter, South Carolina.
-His father worked for the Air Force, while his mother, Paula Bryant-Ellis, worked as a finance executive.
+Ellis' father, Wendell Ramone Ellis Sr., worked for the Air Force, while his mother, Paula Bryant-Ellis, worked as a chief financial officer.
 He is the only child of the family.
 He went to 12 schools in 13 years, before attending Concordia University in Oregon, where he played basketball.

 Career

 Ellis worked as a public relations intern for the Portland Trail Blazers during their infamous "Jail Blazers" era.
 After completing his internship, Ellis switched his focus to modeling and started working with Portland-based sportswear companies such as Nike, Adidas and Columbia Sportswear.